رابطة توأمة نابلس دندي

 Bob Duncan - Lord Provost (ex officio)

-Jane Barron - Secretary and Press Officer
+Jane Barron - Secretary (resigned during the year)

 Ian Barron - Nablus Liaison